SORMAS-Foundation/SORMAS-Project/docs/DEVELOPMENT_ENVIRONMENT.md

 7. For eclipse formatted plugin, there is an issue for Idea: <https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter> - `cannot save settings Path to custom eclipse folder is not valid` - it works only when settings were saved from down to up.
 And not vice versa.

-If something is still not working, try to clean up (delete all from domains/sormas/autodeploy, domains/sormas/applications, domains/sormas/generated, and domains/sormas/osgi-cache) try to build again by executing `mvn clean install -DskipTests` on the `sormas-base` module
+If something is still not working:
+ -> Stop the payara domain, run Ant deploy-serverlibs to update libs -> clean up (delete all from domains/sormas/autodeploy, domains/sormas/applications, domains/sormas/generated, and domains/sormas/osgi-cache) try to build again by executing `mvn clean install -DskipTests` on the `sormas-base` module
+ -> start the domain and deploy again

 ## Avoid redeployment problems

 **Problem**: Due to currently a not mitigated problem, it is only possible to deploy the `sormas-ear.ear` (contains `sormas-backend`) once without problems.
 If you undeploy it and deploy `sormas-ear.ear` again, the other artifacts `sormas-ui`and `sormas-rest` cannot successfully call the backend.